Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route and directions/Navigate route with rerouting/README.md

 ## Additional information

 The route tracker will start a rerouting calculation automatically as necessary when the device's location indicates that it is off-route.
-The route tracker also validates that the device is "on" the transportation network, if it is not (e.g. in a parking lot) rerouting will not occur until the device location indicates that it is back "on" the transportation network.
+The route tracker also validates that the device is "on" the transportation network.
+If it is not (e.g. in a parking lot), rerouting will not occur until the device location indicates that it is back "on" the transportation network.

 ## Tags